-A medical assistant is often tasked with not only knowing basic anatomy and physiology but also performing procedures throughout the medical office, which may include (but are not limited to) taking and recording vital signs and more.
+A medical assistant is often tasked with not only knowing basic anatomy and physiology but also performing procedures throughout the medical office, which may include (but are not limited to) taking and recording vital signs, recording a patient’s health history, administering injections, and more.
 As a result, it’s very important that the medical assistant skill set also includes technical skills on these procedures.
 This is part of the reason why a hands-on training program is so important when pursuing this career.

 6. Attention to Detail